Homeownership

 1. HOUSING NEED

-• Qualified applicants that demonstrate the greatest need for a Habitat house will be selected.
+- Qualified applicants must demonstrate a need for safe, affordable housing.
 Need is determined by home visits.

 2. ABILITY TO PAY